amz-tools/amazon-sp-api/README.md

 !
 Thank you for using our module!
 !
 Interested in supporting us to build the best Amazon Seller Tool out there?
 - We are currently hiring Full Stack Developers (Techstack React/NextJS/MongoDB/Node).
 !
-Just drop as a line at info@amz.tools or visit us at amz.tools.
+Just drop us a line at info@amz.tools or visit us at amz.tools.
 !
 We'll definitely get back to you!
 ```